 Another creativity approach is the use of LCA studies of reference products as inputs to brainstorming sessions early on during product development.
 This can not only contribute to the generation of product ideas and concepts.
 Such inputs can also support more general environmental learning in the designers (Bakker 1995).
 Well presented LCAs of well chosen reference products and/or product systems provide the designers with comprehensive nuanced knowledge of the factors that determine the environmental properties of the products they work with.
-The LCA study of a reference product can be obtained either by having an LCA study carried out on a chosen reference product, or by going to the library (or the internet) to find a report of an LCA study of a related product.
-The general learnings from such LCAs may provide critical knowledge about environmental strengths and weaknesses of the reference product system, knowledge that in turn may influence the designers' mental frame of reference so that they apply the new learnings "intuitively" in the design process.
+The LCA study of a reference product, or by going to the library (or the internet) to find a report of an LCA study of a related product.
+The general learnings from such LCAs may provide critical knowledge that in turn may influence the designers' mental frame of reference so that they apply the new learnings "intuitively" in the design process.
 When results of several LCAs on the same reference product are very similar, it is possible to derive LCA-based design rules for that category of product.
 The general learning from careful reading of LCA studies may contribute more fundamentally to environmental product design than the rote application of evaluation tools.